Suphawat-Sujai/Suphawat-Sujai/README.md

 # Hey there.
 Welcome to my profile Github and nice to see you. 👋:blue_heart:
 Nice to see you.:heartpulse::heartpulse:
 ## :raising_hand: ABOUT ME
+  I'm Suphawat Sujai (Ae)
-  I'm suphawat sujai nickname Ae studying Chiang Mai University Faculty of Science Major Computer Science.
+  studying Chiang Mai University 🟣⚪
+  Faculty of Science 🟡
+  Major Computer Science💻.

   Committed computer science students who are constantly improving their knowledge.
 I have interest in programming internship.
 Develop a link between theory and practice to gain experience for future work.
 I hope going to Cooperative Education will enhance my software development abilities and understanding.